ShaneHutter/packmule/README.md

 Primary switches can be combined (possible?), which will cause\
 tasks to queue up, and be performed in.\
 the most ideal order.\
-Optional lowercase sub switches
+Optional lowercase sub switches \

-* -B,	Build an rpm package
+Note:  argparse is not suitable for this, a parser must be built.

-	* -r,	package root to build from (required)
+* -B,	Build an rpm package (pass package root directories)
 * -C,	Create/manage repository
 	* -a,	add a package to the repository
 	* -d,	delete a package (or package group / repo)